-Day 2: Continue to compile your 2015 expenses and income.
-You may need a second day to get all the 2015 expenses and income in one place, so use this day to do that and then review everything to make sure it is all correct.
+Day 2: Continue to compile your expenses and income.
+You may need a second day to get all of your expenses and income in one place, so use this day to do that and then review everything to make sure it is all correct.

 Day 4: Plan to save money in that one area of your budget.
 If, for example, it is to cut back on eating out, look through Pinterest and make a meal plan for the next month.